Troubleshooting Kubernetes Engine

 kubectl: Namespace is forbidden

-This error occurs when the project selected during access key issuance does not match the project of the cluster you need to control.
+This error occurs when the project specified during access key generation does not match the project of the target cluster.

 Kubelet: Nameserver limits exceeded

-After creating a node pool in a Kubernetes Engine cluster, the following error appears in the kubelet log.
+After creating a node pool, the following error may appear in kubelet logs:

 error will occur.

-For more information on DNS server record limitations, please refer to the Kubernetes official guide.
+For details on DNS nameserver limitations, refer to the official Kubernetes guide.

 kubectl: Please enter Username